-Once in Grana, the majestic size of the parish church of Saint Maria Assunta conquers the eye thanks to its slender bell tower.
+Once in Grana, the imposing bulk of the parish church of Saint Maria Assunta catches the eye also thanks to its slender bell tower.

-The Church of Saint Rocco, built in the sixteenth century, was used as a hospital for infectious during the plague that struck northern Italy between 1629 and 1631, spread by the Lanzichenecchi who arrived from Germany in the pay of the Spaniards for siege of Casale.
+The Church of Saint Rocco was used as a hospital for infectious during the plague that struck northern Italy between 1629 and 1631.

 Information synthesis and/or re-elaboration was taken from the website of the Municipality of Grana